fdsCG/techio-java-template/markdowns/welcome.md

-# Welcome!
+# About this Template

-This template lets you get started quickly with a simple working example in Java.
-The source code is available on [GitHub](), pull requests are very welcome, please don't hesitate to come up with proposals for improving it!
+This template lets you get started quickly with a simple working example using Java, Maven and JUnit.
+The sources are available on [GitHub](), please don't hesitate to come up with proposals for improving it, pull requests are very welcome!

 If it is your first contribution then you should have a look at the [Getting Started](https://gettingstarted) document.